jaredhanson/id-blockchain-claims-in-jwt/draft.md

 is the recommended format.

 `blockchain_account`: Blockchain account of the entity identified by the JWT.
-The value is a string where [CAIP-10](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-10.md) is the recommended format.
-If the JWT has a `blockchain` claim, the value may contain only the `account_address` portion and omit the `chain_id` prefix, in which case the account identified by this claim is in the blockchain identified by the `blockchain` claim.
+In the general case, the value is an array of strings where [CAIP-10](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-10.md) is the recommended format for each string.
+In the special case when only one account is being conveyed, the value may be a single string.
+If the JWT has a `blockchain` claim, the value(s) may contain only the `account_address` portion and omit the `chain_id` prefix, in which case the account(s) identified by this claim are in the blockchain identified by the `blockchain` claim.

 `blockchain_assets`: Blockchain assets owned by the entity identified by the JWT.
 The value is an array of strings where [CAIP-19](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-19.md) is the recommended format for each string.
-If the JWT has a `blockchain` claim, the value may contain only the `asset_namespace:asset_reference` portion and omit the `chain_id` prefix, in which case the assets identified by this claim are in the blockchain identified by the `blockchain` claim.
+If the JWT has a `blockchain` claim, the values may contain only the `asset_namespace:asset_reference` portion and omit the `chain_id` prefix, in which case the assets identified by this claim are in the blockchain identified by the `blockchain` claim.